sainkodr/endercc/endercc_manual.md

 This function will print a sequence of zeros no matter what positive value you pass in.
 This is because there is only one variable allocated for passing the argument, and each call to foo modifies it.
-The time you get to tellraw x will already be set to zero.
+At the time you get to tellraw, x will already be set to zero.
 Think about it as passing arguments through a global variable.

 ### cmd